ipums/gas-change-ownership/README.md

 > Jane Doe was fired with cause.
 You want to quickly take steps to preserve critical institutional knowledge and avoid any fallout
 > from potential malicious acts.

-We could just run the script when someone is leaving on an ad-hoc basis, but for reasons I'll explain later you probably waht this script to run via trigger to keep the area clean on an ongoing basis.
+We could just run the script when someone is leaving on an ad-hoc basis, but for reasons I'll explain later you probably want this script to run via trigger to keep the area clean on an ongoing basis.

 ## Code Details